WDI-SEA/react-development-course-materials/06-Applied Practice/07-project-presentations.md

 - Send students the link to the presentation slides.

 ## Differentiation and Extensions
-- After each presentation, have all students identify one thing they loved about the presentation and one suggestion or thought about how to improve the project or take it to the next level.
+- After each presentation, have all students identify one thing they loved about it and one suggestion or thought about how to improve the project or take it to the next level.
 Ask them to send these through Slack.

 **Teaching Tips:**

 - Allow students three minutes each to present, less for a larger class.
-- Some students might not want to present and that's absolutely fine.
+- Some students might not want to present, and that's absolutely fine.
 This is just their chance to show off what they've done.
 - Compliment their projects.
-They've worked hard.
+They've worked hard!
-- After presentations, ask students what their plans are.
-Give tips, offer suggestions.
+- After the presentations, ask students what their plans are.
+Give tips and offer suggestions.
-- Encourage the entire class to keep in touch, use each other as a resouce, and to network.
+- Encourage the entire class to keep in touch, use each other as a resource, and network.
-- Enourage the entire class to stay active in the GA alumni community.
+- Encourage the entire class to stay active in the GA alumni community.